 Climate Action Plan 2.0

-The 2010 Community Climate and Energy Action Plan (CEAP) has guided a number of City, community based, and local partner agency efforts over the past nine years.
+The 2010 Community Climate and Energy Action Plan (CEAP) has guided a number of City, community-based, and local partner agency efforts.
 As part of the direction from City Council in 2016, the City identified updating the CEAP as an organizational priority in 2018.
-As a result staff are working on a CEAP progress report and a draft of a new Community Climate Action Plan (CAP2.0).
+As a result, staff are working on a CEAP progress report and a draft of a new Community Climate Action Plan (CAP2.0).

 - Carbon neutrality

 - Reduced fossil fuel use

 - Adapting to climate change